 A dental crown is a useful and effective fixture that a dentist can employ to restore a broken or vulnerable tooth.
 This ceramic cap fits over an affected tooth, sealing into place with dental cement to provide thorough protection and structure.
+Our cosmetic dentistry provides dental crowns for patients with tooth issues.

 Though durable, immense pressure on the crown can cause the cap to break, become loose, or even dislodge.
 All of these issues could mean the underlying tooth could be at risk of dental harm.
 Read on to find steps you should take if you sustain damage to your dental crown.